xXJadeRabbitXx/docker-ren/readme.md

 First we need to update the compose file with our token before running the script

 - Create a `.env` file with the following environment variables:
     - `TOKEN`: The bot's token from the Discord Developer Portal.
+Set this only if you're setting it up for the first time.
     - `PREFIX`: The bot's prefix.
-Defaults to `.`
+Set this only if you're setting it up for the first time.
     - `TIMEZONE`: The container's timezone.
 Defaults to `America/Vancouver`.
+    - `EXTRA_ARGS`: Extra arguments to pass into the invocation of `redbot`.
 - Run `docker compose up -d`.

 This will create the docker container, network, and volumes to save persistent data